Information About the Android App

 - You can then go to the Play Store and cancel your new trial, so that you do not get charged again

 Whenever you log in, at this time, it will clear your internal database and download everything from the cloud to your device.
-There is an issue open to change this functionality, that I hope to finish soon.
-Until that is done:
+To pull all the new data into your account:

 Picture/Group Messaging Support (MMS)

-Pulse relies completely on system level methods to send MMS messages.
-So if it isn't working with our app, something useful to let us know about is if it is working with your stock app, or Google's own Messenger app.
+By default, Pulse relies completely on system level methods to send MMS messages.
+So if it isn't working with the app, something useful to let me know about is if it is working with your stock app, or Google's own Messenger app.

 The majority of carriers enforce a 1 MB size limit on MMS attachments.
 This unfortunately means that the quality and resolution of content like videos needs to be decreased (sometimes substantially) so that it can fit under that limit, but still be useful to the recipient.